chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

 Description of the Case
 -----------------------

 This example presents the creation of a simple plane model using a composite shape.
 This example does a step-by-step of the shape creation.
 This plane is not a real model.
 The parameter used only aims at showcasing the different operations of the composite shape creation.
-The final product will look similar to the following image.
+The final product will look as follows:

 .. image:: images/full_plane.png
    :alt: full_plane